Benefits of the Choral Window

 Washington is a proud member of the Arizona Music Educators Association (AMEA), former ACDA Western Division Chair board member (WDACDA), and currently serves as the Repertoire and Resource Chair for Children’s Choirs & Community Youth for the Arizona American Choral Directors Association (AzACDA).
 Herbert resides in Phoenix with his beautiful wife, Yadira, and their sons Elian and Yadian.

-Christina Swanson, Co-Founder, is the choir director at Millennium High School in Goodyear, Arizona.
-She conducts five choirs, class guitar, and will teach the first class piano in the AFUHSD district in the Fall of 2020.
-The choirs at MHS have performed at festivals around the state and region.
+Christina Swanson-Hall, Co-Founder, is the choir director at Millennium High School in Goodyear, Arizona.
+She conducts five choirs, class guitar, and developed the first class piano curriculum of the AFUHSD district in the Fall of 2020.
+Christina also serves as the Western Region ACDA Youth R&R Coordinator.

 Prior to her position, she graduated from Northern Arizona University in May 2019 with a Bachelor’s in Choral Music Education.
 While at NAU, she performed with Shrine of the Ages Choir, High Altitude, the Harter Memorial Handbell Choir, Women’s Chorale, and served as a student conductor for University Singers.
 Concurrently, she was a Conducting Associate for the Audivi Vocem Conductor’s Choir in 2017 and directed the Living Christ Lutheran Church Choir in Flagstaff for three years.
-They were invited to sing at Carnegie Hall in December 2019.
+LCLCC was invited to sing at Carnegie Hall and performed there in December 2019.

 “Every one of us has experienced entering into a special world.
 Time and space seem to be revived and readapted.
 We seem to breathe a new and special air.
 We may enter this world in varying degrees of intensity, but we know when we have experienced it.
 Oh, that it would last longer – that it would happen more often.
 It seems an unidentifiable part of us becomes reality.
 We become aware of a part of us that easily could go unnoticed – yes, even unaware of its existence.
 What has been the vehicle for this experience?
 The arts – and most specifically music – a musical experience!” – Weston Noble